thaliproject/Thali_CordovaPlugin/doc/api/connectivity.md

 ### `KillConnection(peerIdentifier, callback)`

 This method kills the connection for the given peer identifier to simulate crashes.
+There is no cleanup done on the connection during the kill connection.
 This is not intended for use in production code and is solely used for testing.

 #### Arguments: